MarsMan13/obsidian-hub/notes/bobup/OWASP FSTM step 6 firmware emulation.md

 6. [[EMUX]] :
-	is a collection of scripts, executables, kernels, and file systems that together with QEMU It tries to emulate ARM,
+	is a collection of scripts, executables, kernels, and file systems that together with QEMU It tries to emulate ARM, MIPS IoT devices.
+	The project tries to be as like an IoT virtual machine as possible.

+	If EMUX does not have support for the device we are emulating, it has a section that explains how to create our own devices and templates to make the implementation work easier.

 Firmware emulation example with QEMU : Ill dot it myself soon.